-Autónomo vs Sociedad Limitada (SL): Differences, Costs & When to Switch
+Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

-Choosing between working as an autónomo (self-employed) or setting up a Sociedad Limitada (SL) is one of the most important decisions for any entrepreneur in Spain.
-Both options are valid but suit different situations.
-This guide compares costs, taxes, liability, and requirements so you can decide based on real numbers.
+Choosing between being an autónomo (self-employed sole trader) or forming a Sociedad Limitada (SL) is one of the most important decisions for any entrepreneur in Spain.
+Both options are valid, but each suits different situations.
+This guide compares costs, taxes, liability, and requirements so you can decide with real data.

-An autónomo is a natural person (persona física) carrying out an economic activity on their own account.
-Legally, there is no separation between the person and the business.
+An autónomo is a natural person carrying out an economic activity on their own account.
+Legally there is no separation between the person and the business.

-A Sociedad Limitada (SL) is a separate legal entity (persona jurídica) with its own identity.
-The company's assets are separated from those of its shareholders.
+A Sociedad Limitada (SL) is an independent legal entity with its own identity.
+The company's assets are separate from those of its shareholders.

 | Aspect | Autónomo | Sociedad Limitada (SL) |